 The Campus Sex Crimes Prevention Act of 2000 requires institutions of higher education to advise members of the campus community where they can obtain information provided by the state concerning registered sex offenders.
 It also requires sex offenders to notify the state of each institution of higher education in the state at which they are employed or enrolled or carrying on a vocation.
 The state is then required to notify the University of any such information it receives.
-Anyone interested in determining whether such persons are on and FSU may do so by contacting the Detective Sergeant of Ferris State Public Safety at (231) 591-5903.
+Anyone interested in obtaining this information may do so by contacting the Detective Sergeant of Ferris State Public Safety at (231) 591-5903.